 The first floor features retail space, currently occupied by Qdoba Mexican Grill.
 Pizano's Pizza & Pasta will occupy the remaining 8,500 square-feet of retail space.

-MSOE is an independent, non-profit university with about 2,500 students.
-MSOE offers 20 bachelor’s degrees and nine master’s degrees in engineering, business, mathematics and nursing.
-The university has a national academic reputation; longstanding ties to business and industry; dedicated professors with real-world experience; a 94% placement rate; and the highest average starting and mid-career salaries of any Wisconsin university according to PayScale Inc. MSOE graduates are well-rounded, technologically experienced and highly productive professionals and leaders.
+MSOE is an independent, non-profit university with about 2,700 students.
+MSOE offers bachelor’s and master’s degrees in engineering, business, mathematics and nursing.
+The university has a national academic reputation; longstanding ties to business and industry; dedicated professors with real-world experience; a 96% placement rate; and the highest ROI and average starting and mid-career salaries of any Wisconsin university according to PayScale Inc. MSOE graduates are well-rounded, technologically experienced and highly productive professionals and leaders.